TS000/lighthouse-developer-portal/docs/catalog-entry.md

 # Catalog Entry Best Practices

-This is a `best-practices` guide to setting up catalog entries for the Lighthouse developer portal.
-It covers the most frequently used or suggested setup for the catalog `yaml` file.
-For more in-depth coverage, you can check the [Backstage YAML File Format](https://backstage.io/docs/features/software-catalog/descriptor-format) doc.
+This is a `best practices` guide to setting up catalog entries for the Lighthouse developer portal.
+It covers the most frequently-used or suggested setup for the catalog `yaml` file.
+For more in-depth coverage, you can review [Backstage YAML file format](https://backstage.io/docs/features/software-catalog/descriptor-format) documentation.

 Usually named `catalog-info.yaml`, the `yaml` file used for catalog configurations can have any name.

-The following is an example of a descriptor file for a Component entity:
+The following is an example of a descriptor file for an entity with the Kind of Component:

 ```yaml
 apiVersion: backstage.io/v1alpha1